Academic Calendar 2022-2023

 RHBS 801/901 Motor Performance in Rehabilitation

 This seminar course examines theories of motor control and current literature relating to the neuromuscular, physiological, and biomechanical aspects of volitional movement.
 Motor performance outcomes will be discussed within the context of physical rehabilitation and motor control.
 Three term hours.
 Limited enrollment.
-Not offered 2022-23.

-RHBS 803 Seminar Program for M.Sc.
+RHBS 803 Academic and Professional Development for M.Sc.
 Students

 RHBS 804/904 Rehabilitation Science